2DGD-F0TH/2DGD_F0TH/CONTRIBUTING.md

 - `tip`: This class allows to create a "tip box", showing a highlighted box to write your tips in;
 - `pitfall`: This class allows to create a "pitfall box", showing a highlighted box to write any traps and pitfalls of a proposed solution.
 - `trivia`: This class allows to create a "trivia box", giving some information and trivia about something, which may give better understanding.
+- `note`: This class allows to create a "note", which doesn't fit any of the previous cases.
+This is used when the content still needs to be highlighted in some way.

 These boxes can be created using Pandoc's "fenced div" syntax, like follows: